ubports/docs.ubports.com/contribute/documentation.rst

 The order matters.
 If you would like your page to appear in a certain place in the table of contents, place it there.
 In the previous example, newpage would be added to the end of this table of contents.

+Warnings
+^^^^^^^^

+Your edits must not introduce any warnings into the documentation build.
+If any warnings occur, the build will fail and your pull request will be marked with a red 'X'.
+Please ensure that your RST is valid and correct before you create a pull request.
+This is done automatically (via sphinx-build crashing with your error) if you follow our build instructions below.

 Contribution workflow
 ---------------------